YoaBro/imdb-sentiment-classification/README.md

-The project uses the public Keras IMDB dataset and is intentionally scoped as an educational benchmark: the goal is to measure what additional model complexity contributes on the same task, not to present a production system.
+The project uses the public Keras IMDB dataset and is intentionally scoped as an educational benchmark: the goal is to measure what additional model complexity contributes on the same task.

 ## Results